pratibhasingh47/basic-viva-question/DSA/SET2.md

 <hr>

-## Question 5 -> Which data structure is used for dictionary and spell checker?
+## Question 5 -> Which data structure is used for dictionary and spell checker ?